MVSAIADITYA/motion-recruitment/aws-setup.md

 Run Your Script:
 Execute the script: python3 add_numbers.py.
 Step 6: Confirm Execution
-Verify Output: Check the console for the expected output from your Python script.
+Verify Output: Check the console for the expected output from your Python script
-Conclusion